kevinpeterson/SEng-5831-Lab1/README.md

 ```

 #####Yellow LED busy-wait
 The red LED is completely disabled, as well as the serial menu.
+Again, the cyclic executor does not have enough CPU cycles to schedule the red LED task.
+The yellow LED does eventually toggle, as the ISR is at least getting called (and then delayed within it).

+If there is a 510ms delay in the yellow LED ISR, that would mean that if nested interrupts aren't turned on, in one minute the ISR would run to completion at most (one minute / 510ms times), or around ~117 times.
+The observed toggles is significantly lower than that, so I assume that context swapping and other contention is the factor.

 ```
 R toggles 0*